ZadeHart/WORKIN-HARD-OR-HARDLY-WORKIN/README.md

 ## Description

-This project is used to generate a README file.
+This application is used to track and edit employee information.

 ## Table of Contents (Optional)